slusarz/dovecot-documentation/source/settings/plugin/obox-plugin.rst

    If metacache_last_host_dict is configured to a valid :ref:`dictionary uri<dict>`, obox looks up ``metacache_last_host`` key from dict.
-This is meant to be used with :ref:`dovecot_cluster_architecture`.
+This is meant to be used with dovecot_cluster_architecture.
    The metacache_last_host value is kept in :cluster:ref:`cluster_geodb`.

    If the lookup is successful and ``metacache_last_host`` is different from the